Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Details of ATRIE

 \subsection{Manual inspection of the LLM-annotated data}

-To evaluate the relevance between the LLM filtered case judgments and the vague concepts, we randomly sampled 20 cases for each concept from $\mathcal{D}$ and manually assessed their relevance to the vague concepts.
+To evaluate the relevance between the LLM-filtered cases and the vague concepts, we randomly sampled 20 cases for each concept from $\mathcal{D}$ and manually assessed their relevance to the vague concepts.
 The results show that over 96\% of the cases are indeed relevant to the vague concepts.
 In addition, manual inspection of 200 extraction results indicates that the accuracy of Qwen2.5-72B-Instruct in labeling the gold label $l$ and the reasoning $r$ are 98\% and 94\%, respectively.